how to make your house sustainable guaranteed

 Orientation or the direction your house faces is essential to make the most of the sun and the wind and breezes on your home site.
-As generally, you want your living rooms to be facing north.
+In general, you want your living rooms to be facing north.
 Your house doesn’t t sit in isolation.
 So a site analysis will make the most of your home location.
 And use this in the passive solar design of your home.
 The shape of the house would make the most of the north aspect.
 So it may extend along the east-west axis.

 Zoning is another aspect of passive solar design.
 You want to be able to open up your home and close down your home in summer and winter.
 Zoning your rooms means you can increase or reduce the air volume in the room.
 First to disperse heat in summer.
 And second, to reduce the amount of heat required to warm a room.
 You would place certain rooms on the north side for winter warmth.
 Such as your living areas.
 And you would put all the utility rooms on the south, in a group.
 Grouping your utility rooms also reduce costs.

 Insulation is a big factor in passive solar design.
 You insulate your home to the most.
 As you get a high return on your investment dollar with insulation.
-Savings you have on your energy bills will pay off the cost of the insulation in three or so years.
+Savings you have on your energy bills will pay off the insulation cost in three or so years.
 Double glazed windows insulate your home from heat loss.
 So you would install double glazed windows or install heavy drapes and pelmets.

 4. Thermal Mass

-Thermal mass is when you use heavy weight materials to store heat inside your home.
+Thermal mass is when you use heavyweight materials to store heat inside your home.
 So you can use it in winter to keep your home warmer.
 Like a concrete slab in your house.
 When the sun shines on the concrete, it warms it up.
 And your house floor slab can store that heat until the air temperatures in your home drops.
-Then that heat radiates out warming the air in your home.
+Then that heat radiates out, warming the air in your home.

-And in summer the thermal mass will absorb heat from the indoor air.
+And in summer, the thermal mass will absorb heat from the indoor air.
 When the air temperatures drop later in the day, you can open up your house and release the hot air.